Math in computer games

 Gamesheep.com has an excellent tutorial which explains how to get realistic effects in Flash-based games.
 And of course, you need some mathematics to achieve that.

-The tutorial on developing a car racing game in Flash involves the following mathematics (the links go to explanations of the math):
+A tutorial on developing a car racing game in Flash involved the following mathematics (the links go to explanations of the math):

 - Acceleration (and deceleration, which they call "speedDecay") and velocity